TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-manager/sso/sso-auth0-tib.md

 * A free account with [Auth0](https://auth0.com/)
 * A Tyk Self-Managed or Cloud installation
+* Our Tyk Identity Broker (TIB).
+You can use the internal version included with a Tyk Self-Managed installation and Tyk Cloud, or an external version.
+See [Tyk Identity Broker]({{< ref "/content/tyk-stack/tyk-identity-broker/tyk-identity-broker.md" >}}) for more details.

 ## Create a new user in Auth0